dhlab-epfl/GlobalAtlas-qgis/README.md

 Every object appearing in TimeMachineGlobal is an *entity*.
 An *entity* is nothing more than an absolute reference of an object such as a building, a person, a city, etc.

 The *entity* has *properties*.
-A *property* is nothing more than a certain value for a certain aspect of an entity at a given date.
+A *property* is nothing more than a certain value for a certain aspect (like it's name, it's shape, it's main construction material...) of an entity at a given date.

-Using the dates of properties, we are able to display an entity at any given date by interpolating (TODO : explain ?) between properties.

-Example :

 Let's say we have an entitiy called Entity_1 representing the City of Istanbul.

-We could have the following properties to model the name of the city :
+The following properties represent the name of the city evolving over time :

 | entity   | property  | date  | value          |
 | ---------|-----------|-------|----------------|